fuzzitdev/fuzzit/README.md

 Run `fuzzit --help` to get a full list of commands or checkout our [docs](https://docs.fuzzit.dev).

+## Contribution

+Contributions are welcome.
+If you need additional feature either open a github issue or a PR if you like to contribute it.
+Before contributing a big feature please open an issue so we can discuss and approve before a lot of code is written.
+For bugfixes also open an issue or PR.

 ## Versioning

 Fuzzit CLI Version contains three components x.y.z . an increase in `z` ensures backward comparability while increase